 Mostly found in animal products but also in plant-based foods like coconut or palm oil, saturated fats (also called “solid fats”) are associated with a higher risk of heart disease.

 Replacing this type of fat with healthier fat sources (see our list below) lowers your risk of heart disease!

 Trans fat is the type of fat that is the worst for your health!
 It can increase your risk for many health problems and is often found in fried and processed foods such as cake mixes, shortening, donuts and pies.

 Animal foods like red meat and dairy also have small amounts of trans fats.

-Monounsaturated fats are one type of “unsaturated fat” and abundant in olive oil, canola oil, sunflower oil, avocadoes and many nuts.
+Monounsaturated fats are one type of “unsaturated fat” and are abundant in olive oil, canola oil, sunflower oil, avocadoes, and many nuts.